jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 TidalPy's source code is available and kept up to date on its [GitHub Repository](https://github.com/jrenaud90/TidalPy).
 All versions are released on GitHub as well as [PyPI](https://pypi.org/project/TidalPy/) and [Conda-Forge](https://anaconda.org/channels/conda-forge/packages/tidalpy).
-Major versions are also released with dedicated DOI's on TidalPy's [Zenodo page](https://zenodo.org/records/10656488).
+Major versions are also released with dedicated DOI on TidalPy's [Zenodo page](https://zenodo.org/records/10656488).
 Anyone is welcome to open pull requests, create forks, or issue bug reports, suggestions, and questions.
 The latter can be made on the [GitHub issue tracker](https://github.com/jrenaud90/TidalPy/issues).
 TidalPy can also be found on NASA's [Exoplanet Modeling and Analysis Center](https://emac.gsfc.nasa.gov/?cid=2207-034) [@emac].